 At year end Cromwell and the Trust owned 50% of Ursynów (2020: 94.1%).
-(2) (3)

 At year end Cromwell had an interest in the LDK joint venture and other immaterial equity accounted investments that the Trust did not have an interest in.

-(4) (5) Share of profit recognised includes impact of dilution of investment during the year (loss of \$8.4 million).
+Cromwell has rights to a disproportionate share of profits [currently 100%] from LDK until a certain internal rate of return [IRR] threshold is achieved in respect of its capital invested.
+At year end Cromwell owned 28.0% of CEREIT, the Trust owned 27.5% (2020: 30.7% and 30.1% respectively).
+At year end Cromwell and the Trust owned 50% of Ursynów (2020: 94.1%).
+At year end Cromwell had an interest in the LDK joint venture and other immaterial equity accounted investned profit recognised includes impact of dilution of investment during the year (loss of \$8.4 million).
 Share of profit recognised includes impact of dilution of investment during the year (gain of \$8.4 million).
-Cromwell has rights to a disproportionate share of profits (currently 100%) from LDK until a certain internal rate of return (IRR) threshold is achieved in respect of its capital invested.
+Cromwell has rights to a disproportionate share of profits (currently 100%) from LDK until a certain internal